 In order to cure hypothyroidism, first you have to find out what is the cause of it, right?
-Hashimoto’s thyroiditis is the root cause of hypothyroidism in the vast majority of patients.
+Hashimoto’s Thyroiditis is the root cause of hypothyroidism in the vast majority of patients.

-What Is The Best Treatment Of Hypothyroidism
+What Is The Best Treatment For Hypothyroidism

-The best treatment of hypothyroidism should:
+The best treatment for hypothyroidism should: